How Vegetarians Can Pass on the Ham…

 (and Still Eat Amazing Food in Spain)

 This has to be one of my favorite vegetarian tapas in all of Spain.
 The trick is to parboil the carrots so that they are just tender, but not at all mushy.
 Then it’s just a high-quality extra virgin olive oil, vinegar, garlic, cumin, and other herbs and spices.
 A day or two in the fridge only adds to their flavor.
-Check out this delicious marinated carrots recipe.
+And if you want to try it at home, check out this delicious marinated carrots recipe!

-This potato omelette is one of the most representative dishes of all of Spain and it also happens to be vegetarian.
-Consisting of olive oil, eggs, potatoes, and (often debated) onions, this is a Spanish food that it seems everyone in Spain knows how to make and loves to eat.
-Whether for lunch, snack-time, or dinner (but not breakfast!), served hot, cold, between bread, or with ketchup and mayonnaise, a slice of tortilla is always a safe choice!
+This potato omelette is one of the most popular dishes in Spain and it also happens to be vegetarian!
+With olive oil, eggs, potatoes, and (often debated) onions, this is a Spanish food that all Spaniards knows how to make and love to eat.
+Whether for lunch, snack-time, or dinner, served hot, cold, between bread, or with ketchup and mayonnaise, a slice of tortilla is always a safe choice!

 Get the best tortilla de patatas recipe here.

 3. Calamares del Campo (Country Style Calamari/Fried Vegetables)

 Don’t get scared by the word calamares in the title.
 Made from onions and peppers cut into circles (like calamari rings) and then deep fried, calamares del campo are simply fried veggies and definitely vegetarian-friendly.